 Five Ways to Encourage a Growth Mindset in Your Company

 Keeping your team motivated and engaged is really important if you are striving to maintain a positive workplace.
 If you’re able to cultivate and develop staff who are happy then the benefits of this will soon start to show!
-A growth mindset amongst your workplace will really help when it comes to creating the right kind of environment in which individuals can thrive.
+A growth mindset in your workplace will really help when it comes to creating the right kind of environment in which individuals can thrive.
 But how do you go about creating and encouraging that?

 1. Make it part of the day-to-day at work

-By weaving in a growth mindset into the every day, you’ll be directly encouraging and supporting your team to adopt this way of thinking.
+By weaving a growth mindset into every day, you’ll be directly encouraging and supporting your team to adopt this way of thinking.
 This, in turn, will help them to apply it to their time at work.

 There are a few ways that you can easily guide your company in this direction:

 - Make courses and training easily accessible.
 Having a growth mindset is all about wanting to learn and expand, so what better way to encourage your team to do this than supporting them and helping them learn new skills.

 - Empower them to set their own goals.
 By handing this over to your team, you are encouraging them to commit to their own growth.